 The book basically consists of two parts.
 The first part is a biography written by Charles Rogers.
-The biography is very well written, not particularly abusive (compared to many other early Boswell biographies) and very informative, despite all the errors which were bound to be there, due to the lack of sources at the time.
-In this edition, for example, Alexander Boswell actually accompanied James Boswell to London in 1760.
+The biography is concise and engaging, not particularly abusive (compared to many other early Boswell biographies) and very informative, despite all the errors which were bound to be there, due to the lack of sources at the time.
+To take an example, Alexander Boswell was thought by Rogers to have accompanied his son James to London in 1760, whereas in reality, James travelled there alone and without his father's permission.
 There are some quotes from Boswell's early writings, including the Cub at Newmarket and Ode to Tragedy.

 "Boswell was one day complaining that he was sometimes dull.
 'Yes, yes,' cried Lord Kames, 'aliquando dormitat Homerus' (Homer sometimes nods.)
 Boswell being too much elated with this, my lord added, 'Indeed, sir, it is the only chance you had of resembling Homer.'"

 "The Honourable Mrs. Stuart was one day talking to me with just severity against dunkenness (the sin which doth most easily beset me).
 I attempted to apologise, and said that intoxication might happen at a time to any man.
 'Yes,' said she, 'to any man but a Scotsman, for what with another man is an accident is in him a habit.'"

 Some of his own one-liners found their way into his Commonplace book as well:

 "Captain Erskine complained that Boswell's hand was so large, that his letters contained very little.
 My lines (said Boswell) are, like my ideas, very irregular, and at a great distance from each other."